Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-wisdom-playbook.md

 - [ ] Define pause triggers and guardrail thresholds; publish them in the operations hub.
-- [ ] Embed a `./playbook` review in weekly stand-ups and quarterly governance reviews; store the exported snapshot with the meeting notes.
+- [ ] Embed a `./playbook` review in weekly stand-ups and quarterly governance reviews; verify the exported snapshot is attached to the leadership channel summary and stored with meeting notes.
 - [ ] Review progress against this checklist in four weeks and document adjustments.